Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlInstanceLink.md

 LastHardenedLsn                :
 ```

-This command gets information about an instance link named "Link01" on instance "ManagedInstance01" and resource group "ResourceGroup01".
+This command gets information about the instance link named "Link01" on instance "Instance01" and resource group "ResourceGroup01".

-### Example 2: Get information on all instance links on Azure SQL Managed Instance
+### Example 2: Get information about all active links on Azure SQL Managed Instance
 ```powershell
 PS C:\> Get-AzSqlInstanceLink -ResourceGroupName "ResourceGroup01" -InstanceName "ManagedInstance01" ResourceGroupName              : ResourceGroup01